infection/site/src/guide/how-to.md

 If you have thousands of files and too many tests, running Mutation Testing can take hours for your project.
 In this case, it's very convenient to run it only for the modified files.

-Assuming you are on a feature branch, and the main branch is `master`, we can do it as the following:
+Assuming you are on a feature branch, and the main branch is `main`, we can do it as the following:

+<p class="tip">You can check the default branch used by using `infection git:default-base`.</p>

 ### By using `--git-diff-filter` option